lewisl9029/rfcs/text/0000-anonymous-components.md

 This RFC introduces a new pattern/primitive, the `Anonymous` component (and the `anonymous` function as a layer of syntatic sugar).
 Final naming is TBD, userland proof of concept [here](https://github.com/lewisl9029/react-anonymous), implementation is a [1 liner](https://github.com/lewisl9029/react-anonymous/blob/master/src/index.js).

-Essentially, this RFC aims to relax the now infamous Rules of Hooks to improve developer ergonomics, by allowing users to opt-in to a new style of hook usage with minimal indirection on a case-by-case basis.
-In practice, this means users will have an option to avoid hoisting hook calls to the top level, defining/naming new components, adding types boilerplate, or drilling props, any time they find themselves doing so for the sole purpose of complying with the rules of hooks.
+Essentially, the anonymous components pattern aims to give users the option to use hooks in a way that doesn't force them to introduce indirection (i.e. restructure their components' internal branching, hoist variables to top of component functions, introduce new components that have to be named, prop drilled, have new types defined, etc) for the sole purposes of adhering to the rules of hooks.

 The goal of the RFC at this point in time is only to unblock adoption of the [userland implementation](https://github.com/lewisl9029/react-anonymous) through a modification of the official React hooks linter rule.
 Any changes to official docs/recommendations can come if/when the userland implementation gains enough traction to be considered sufficiently battle tested.